josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 <CalloutPlusQuote>

-The better you are, the more this feature designed to augment your skills instead begins to inhibit them.
+The more skilled you are, the more this feature designed to augment your abilities instead begins to inhibit them.
 But whether it makes you better or worse--and to what degree--will depend entirely on where you're coming from.

 </CalloutPlusQuote>

-I'm a very good Mario Kart player (I spent some thirty years of my life playing Mario Kart games before Smart Steering came along, after all), and so I can't stand Smart Steering.
+I'm a very good Mario Kart player (_I spent some thirty years of my life playing Mario Kart games before Smart Steering came along, after all_), and so I can't stand Smart Steering.
 I never use it.
 I might not notice it a lot of the time—it might even occasionally help me—but what stands out to me are the times it jumps in my way at the worst possible moments.

 Smart Steering might keep me on the track, but it _also_ suppresses my fullest abilities.
 It thwarts the best outcomes just as commonly as it averts the worst disasters.